 - Three references from professional or academic experiences submitted on NWTC forms. - An essay (no more than 1,000 words) completed on campus in the Assessment Center.
-The essay must include why they are interested in and their knowledge of the profession, experience in healthcare, specific skills and duties of a radiographer, and characteristics that make them good candidates for the program.
+The essay must describe students' interest in the field and how their knowledge of the profession, experience in healthcare, specific skills and duties of a radiographer, and characteristics that make them a good candidate for the program.

 The Radiography program follows a competitive enrollment process whereby candidate applications are reviewed by a Selection Committee.
-Candidates are ranked in the following categories: Assessment, Math/Science, Essays, References.
+Candidates are ranked in the following categories: Assessment, Math/ Science, Essays, References.
 The highest ranking candidates will be offered a place on the program wait list.
 Remaining candidates will have the opportunity to re-apply.

-- Attend mandatory spring program orientation. - · Complete physical examination within three months before entering program and maintain current immunization information. - Complete an American Heart Association Health Care Provider CPR course prior to program entry.
-Students are required to maintain a current CPR card to comply with affiliating agency - Submit Caregiver Background Check paperwork. - Complete mandatory four hour job shadow.
+Students are expected to have entry-level computer skills.
+It is recommended that students complete basic computer skills coursework if deficient in this area.

+Curriculum

-The Radiography program is a two-year, two-summer, six-semester program.
-Upon graduation, a student will have completed 70 credits.
+The Radiography Associate Degree is a two-year, 1 twosummer, six-semes ter program.
+Upon graduation,

+student will have c completed 70 credits.

-Summer semester core classes are scheduled to begin mid-May and end mid-July.
+Summer semester core classes are scheduled to beg gin

+mid-May and end mid-July.

+SUMMER SEMEST TER

+Catalog No. Description Cre dits

-Elem Algebra w Apps
+College Algebra w Apps 3

+10-806-177 Gen Anatomy & Physiology 4

+SEMESTER TOTAL 7

+FIRST SEMESTER

+Radiographic Procedures 1 5

+Introduction to Radiography 3

+10-526-159 Radiographic Imaging 1 3

+Radiography Clinical 1 3 3 2 2

+Radiographic Quality Analysis

+SEMESTER TOTAL 15

-SECOND SEMEST ΓER
+SECOND SEMEST

-10-526-170 Radiographic Imaging 2 3
+Radiographic Imaging 2 3

+Radiographic Pathology 1

-10-526-191 Radiographic Procedures 2 5
+Radiographic Procedures 2 5

-10-526-192 Radiography Clinical 2 3
+Radiography Clinical 2 3

-10-526-189 Radiographic Pathology 1

 10-801-196 Oral/Interpersonal Comm 3

 SEMESTER TOTAL 15

-SUMMER SEMESTER
+SUMMER SEMEST 0

-10-526-193 10-809-198 Radiography Clinical 3 Intro to Psychology SEMESTER TOTAL 3
+Radiography Clinical 3 3

+Intro to Psychology 3

+SEMESTER TOTAL 6

-THIRD SEMESTER
+THIRD SEMESTER 10-526-194 2

-10-526-194 Imaging Equipment Operations 3
+10-526-194 Imaging Equipment Operation Modalities ა ი

-Radiation Protection & Biology
+Radiation Protection & Biology ა 2

-Radiography Clinical 4
+Radiography Clinical 4 3 3 3 3 3 3

-Modalities

-10-809-172 Race Ethnic & Diversity SEMESTER TOTAL
+Race Ethnic & Diversity 3

-OURTH SEMES TER
+SEMESTER TOTAL 15

+FOURTH SEMESTE 10

-10-526-174 ARRT Certification Seminar 2
+ARRT Certification Seminar 2

-10-526-190 Radiography Clinical 5 2
+Radiography Clinical 5 2

-10-526-198 Radiography Clinical 6 2
+Radiography Clinical 6 2

+English Composition 1 2 2 2 3

-10-809-166 Intro to Ethics: Theory & App 3
+Intro to Ethics: Theory & App 3

-10-801-195 Written Communication 3

 SEMESTER TOTAL 12

 TOTAL CREDITS 70

+CURRICULUM NOT